How to document used schema version in dataset metadata?

 We didn't consider the MD_ApplicationSchemaInformation for this.
 Because there's no common metadata profile in Germany we can't expect this element to exist in participating catalogues.
 In the latest profile recommendation of the surveying ressort this element is flagged as optional.
 So it may be considered in several catalogue implementations little by little but still can't be presumed basically!

-#6 Updated by Antonio Rotundo almost 5 years ago
+#6 Updated by Antonio Rotundo about 5 years ago

 In Italian metadata profile the approach is similar than the German one.
 At least one conformity statement (through DQ_ConformanceResult) with the citation of Regulation 1089/2010 is required and more conformity statements with the citation of other data specifications (not only INSPIRE specs) are recommended.
 The version of the specifications can be included in the title element, but no recommendation is given on that.